minnojs/minno-time/docs/time/API.md

 &lt;handle&gth;Width    | (optional) The width of the &lt;handle&gth; elment.
 &lt;handle&gth;Height   | (optional) The height of the &lt;handle&gth; elment.

+Note that each row in the log represents a mouse movement, and not a point in time.
+This means that if the mouse does not move, there can be long stretches of time without movement recording.
+When analyzing the data, make sure you use the time property in order to identify movement timing, and do not assume that measurements occur at a pretedermined frequency.

 **stopMouseTracking**:
 Stops ongoing mousetracking.